ErenOzkan1285/WeatherForecastApp/README.md

 bloc: v7.0.0
 http: v0.13.3
 Contact
-For any issues or questions, feel free to contact me at your.erenozkan123@hotmail.com.
+For any issues or questions, feel free to contact me at erenozkan123@hotmail.@hotmail.com

-License
-This project is licensed under the MIT License.